Burakegekocabay/Learning-Java/README.md

 3-Hello World.
 <br>

-# 19 - Separating words in txt file(Usage of StringTokenizer)
+# <a href="https://github.com/Burakegekocabay/Learning-Java/tree/main/19%20-%20String%20tokenizer"> 19 - Separating words in txt file(Usage of StringTokenizer)
 <h3>Problem</h3>
 Read the folloving values from a input.txt file (create it manually) and get sum of these values